Clothing, Textiles and Interior Design Courses

 Techniques of creating a pattern or garment by working in 3-D by draping on a dress form are applied in the execution of original design.

 This course provides students with an in-depth exploration of the field of global e-commerce.
-Students examine how the Internet is rapidly becoming one of the primary communication, marketing, and commercial media for businesses in the fashion industry and how managers can effectively use this tool to execute their organization’s strategic plans.
+Students examine how business strategies and fundamental technologies are used in fashion e-commerce and how managers can effectively use digital commerce to execute their organization’s strategic plans.

 Focus on professional development and profit analysis.
 Exploration of internship possibilities and requirements, development of job-search skills, and internship placement.
 Enrollment open to students applying for fashion retailing internships.
-Offered in the spring semester.
+Minimum overall GPA 2.0.

 The study of original textile design by handloom weaving, including yarn selection, warp yarn preparation, dressing the loom, interpretation of weave drafts, loom-controlled and finger weaving techniques, and methods of finishing loom projects.
 Hand spinning and dyeing of wool yarns with natural dyes in an outdoor setting are also included.
 These hand-dyed yarns are used in a loomed project.
 For those interested drafting by computer software, working with “Weave It-Pro”- may be included.